Maryland Theft Attorney | MD Theft & Fraud Criminal Defense Lawyers

 Attorneys Luke Woods and Max Frizalone have each tried countless theft cases in District Courts across Maryland.
 Through zealous representation, Max and Luke have secured acquittals in the form of not guilty verdicts, and suppression of key evidence in theft cases.

-Max and Luke have the specialized knowledge necessary to defend a wide array of variants of theft including bad checks, fraud, forgery, and motor vehicle theft.
+Max and Luke have the specialized knowledge necessary to defend a wide array of variants of theft including bad checks, forgery, and vehicle theft.
 Additionally, Max and Luke can assist with charges of identity fraud, credit card theft, and other digital theft charges.

 The right attorney might make all the difference in your Maryland Theft case.